 Looking for great sounding valves for your Marshall amplifier?
 You’ve come to the right place.

-The 50w Marshall Silver Jubilee amplifier uses 3 x ECC83 (also called 12AX7) preamp valves and 2 x EL34 matched power valves/power tubes.
+The 50w Marshall Silver Jubilee amplifier uses 2 x ECC83 preamp valves (also called 12AX7), 1 x Balanced ECC83 for the phase inverter in position V3 and 2 x EL34 matched power valves/power tubes.

 Note: The 100w version uses 4 x EL34s so please check before ordering.